ethereum/EIPs/EIPS/eip-draft-whisper.md

 This packet contains two objects: integer message code (0x00) followed by a list of values: integer version, float PoW requirement, and bloom filter, in this order.
 The bloom filter paramenter is optional; if it is missing or nil, the node is considered to be full node (i.e. accepts all messages).
 The format of PoW and bloom filter please see below (message codes 2 and 3).

-Status message should be send after the initial handshake and prior to any other messages.
+Status message should be sent after the initial handshake and prior to any other messages.

 **Messages** [`1`, `whisper_envelopes`]